Indonesians celebrate New Year with mass wedding

 Music festivals, cultural parades, foods stalls and bazaars were also held at around the capital to celebrate New Year’s Eve.

-The post Indonesians celebrate New Year with mass wedding appeared first on Vanguard News.
+The post Indonesians celebrate New Year with mass wedding appeared first on The Independent Uganda:.

 Do you have something awesome to share with the world?
 Click here to share